naparuba/tanuki-www/content/pages/intro/index.md

 ## What is XXX?

-XXX has multiple components, but as a whole, it is a tool for discovering and configuring services in your infrastructure.
+XXX has multiple components, but as a whole, it is a tool for discovering and monitoring services in your infrastructure.
 It provides several key features:

 * **Service Discovery**: Clients of XXX can _provide_ a service, such as